-New Yorkers planning to take a domestic flight are going to have to “get real" if they hope to board their plane.
+New Yorkers planning to take a domestic flight are going to have to “get real" within the next 10 months if they hope to board their plane.

 Beginning on Oct.
-1, 2020, a standard New York State driver’s license won’t be enough to get on even a domestic flight, and although that is a year away, the DMV is encouraging residents to get ahead of the game.
+1, 2020, a standard New York State driver’s license won’t be enough to get on even a domestic flight, and although that is months away, the DMV is encouraging residents to get ahead of the game.

 There are now three different forms of driver’s license or New York State identification, a standard - which will not be enough to board a domestic flight alone come October next year - enhanced, or the REAL ID license, which is in coordination with a new law aimed to increase security to travelers.

 The REAL ID will feature a star in the corner of the license.
 The REAL ID will also become the standard for entering federal facilities.
 The requirements came following recommendations by the 9/11 Commission.